JuliaInterop/RCall.jl/docs/src/installation.md

 Pkg.build("RCall")
 ```

+As well as being setting `R_HOME` to a path, it can also be set to certain special values:

-When `R_HOME` is set to `"*"`, RCall.jl will automatically install R for you using [Conda](https://github.com/JuliaPy/Conda.jl).
+* When `R_HOME="*"`, RCall.jl will automatically install R for you using [Conda](https://github.com/JuliaPy/Conda.jl).
+* When `R_HOME=""`, or is unset, RCall will try to locate `R_HOME` by asking the copy of R in your `PATH` and then --- on Windows only --- by checking the registry.

-When `R_HOME` is set to `"_"`, you opt out of all attempts to automatically locate R. RCall.jl will not be importable until you set a location for R [using the Preferences system](#Customizing-the-R-installation-using-Julia's-Preferences-system).
+* When `R_HOME="_"`, you opt out of all attempts to automatically locate R.

+In case no R installation is found or given at build time, the build will complete with a warning, but no error.
+RCall.jl will not be importable until you set a location for R [using the Preferences system](#Customizing-the-R-installation-using-Julia's-Preferences-system).

 !!! note "R_HOME-based R installation is shared"
     When the R installation is configured at RCall.jl install time, the absolute path to the R installation is currently hard-coded into the RCall.jl package, which can be shared between projects.
 This may cause problems if you are using different R installations for different projects which end up using the same copy of RCall.jl.
 In this case, please [use the Preferences system instead](#Customizing-the-R-installation-using-Julia's-Preferences-system) which keeps different copies of the compiled RCall for different R installations.
 You do not need to rebuild RCall.jl manually for this, simply setting the relevant preferences will trigger rebuilds as necessary.

 ## Standard installations